- 1 A NEW CHAPTER IN ASMR

-I fear the users are attempting to piggyback on this new popularity the movement is receiving with a “likes for likes” type of mentality.
-They’re using terms like binaural because they know their videos will get more plays.
-And it’s starting to bother those of us who do care about the community and what ASMR stands for.
-I’ve never seen the word binaural so misused in the 5 years I’ve ran Hooke Audio.
+My fear is that new ASMRtists are attempting to piggyback on ASMR’s growing with a “likes for likes” type of mentality.
+They’re using terms like binaural because they know their videos will get more plays, without understanding what binaural audio is.

-Novel concept right?
-What seems so simple appears to be getting lost in these new ASMR artists.
+What seems so simple appears to be getting lost among new ASMR artists.
 I am all for pushing the movement further into the mainstream, but muddling terms that define this content will only cause more confusion and cheap sounding content.

 The Blue Yeti is a stereo microphone.
 A stereo microphone allows for a listener to localize a sound source to the left and right upon playback.
 A listener will not be able to localize a sound source in front, behind or above during playback.
 A binaural microphone allows for a listener to localize a sound source in front, behind, above and below.
 Binaural microphones are perfect for ASMR content as they allow us to transport into the headspace of the recordist and utilize every bit of what makes human hearing so unique.
 That’s how you get tingles.
 You’re only painting half the picture when you capture it in stereo and odds are, you’re listeners are receiving half as well.

 The Difference Between Mono, Stereo, Surround, Binaural and 3D Sound

 LISTEN TO ASMR FROM AN ASMR ARTIST USING A BINAURAL MIC: